Moritz sabotages Sequoia, again

 While I agree that Silicon Valley is changing in ways that are concerning (I’m particularly worried that people can no longer speak freely here), Moritz’s disdain for U.S. tech workers is not only shocking but impossibly out of touch.

-I’m sure my colleagues and many of you reading know of high numbers of startup employees who work their brains out, answering calls at 8 p.m. on a Saturday night, routinely taking two weeks of vacation or less, and receiving a large portion of their pay in the form of equity that will never be worth anything.
+I’m sure my colleagues and many of you reading know of high numbers of U.S. startup employees who work their brains out, answering calls at 8 p.m. on a Saturday night, routinely taking two weeks of vacation or less, and receiving a large portion of their pay in the form of equity that will never be worth anything.
 They are living hand to mouth, often with more roommates than they would like, simply to be within commuting distance of the companies where they work.

 When was the last time Moritz spent 12 hours coding?
 How many family dinners did he have to miss?
 How many weekends did he have to give up to work on a new product release?

-As for those expensive chairs and flat-screen TVs, it might be worth acknowledging that long hours in front of a computer can cause both back and vision problems.
+As for those expensive chairs and flat-screen computer monitors, it might be worth acknowledging that long hours in front of a computer can cause both back and vision problems.
 Maybe Silicon Valley companies have figured out something that China-based companies will discover soon enough: it’s worth taking care of your employees if you want to keep them alive and well and in service to you.

 Moritz has hit a few balls out of the park, yes.
 But that doesn’t mean we should take his opinion as gospel.
 In fact, I would argue that mega-billionaires like Moritz have absolutely no place telling anyone how hard they should be working, in the U.S. or anywhere else.
-This is especially true if they’ve spent most of their careers not as operators but as as venture capitalists — a plum job if ever there was one.
+This is especially true if they’ve spent most of their careers not as operators but as venture capitalists — a plum job if ever there was one.

 Sequoia has been actively investing in China for years.
 If Moritz wants to win points with China-based companies to keep its winning streak there alive, fine.
-But in my opinion, he has done his partners at Sequoia a disservice by trying to do it at the expense of the many companies and employees here in the U.S. who’ve made him an exceedingly wealthy man.Featured Image: Getty Images
+But in my opinion, he has done his partners at Sequoia a disservice by so publicly dismissing today’s employees in Silicon Valley, where many companies have made him an exceedingly wealthy man — and will likely continue to do so.Featured Image: Getty Images

 0